Sonobeat History • 1972

 Cody Hubach, who records an unreleased album with Sonobeat in 1972

-Other acts recording potential Sonobeat releases during 1972 include Pleasant Street Band from Indianapolis, Michele Murphy from nearby Liberty Hill, Texas, and Austin's Jess DeMaine and Tommy Hill & the Country Music Revue.
-The personal and professional disappointments of the three preceding years have finally taken their toll, and Bill has no choice but to focus on custom work, for which he charges an hourly studio rate, to make ends meet.
+Other acts recording potential Sonobeat releases during 1972 include Pleasant Street Band from Indianapolis, Indiana, Michele Murphy from nearby Liberty Hill, Texas, and Austin's Jess DeMaine and Tommy Hill & the Country Music Revue.
+The personal and professional disappointments of the three preceding years have finally taken their toll, and Bill has no choice but to focus on custom work, for which he charges an hourly studio and engineering rate, to make ends meet.
 Something has to change, but it won't be until 1973 that any positive change materializes.